StephanThierry/nodejs4synologynas/README.md

 There are a lot of good resources out there for Node.js services that do just about anything.
 So in this project I will be focusing on all the [yak-shaving](https://en.wiktionary.org/wiki/yak_shaving) that goes into making the whole setup actually work.
 When everything is running it's up to you to make something useful.
 This guide should work on most Synology NAS servers from the smallest ones with an old ARM processer and 512MB RAM like the DS214se, to the larger versions with a newer Intel CPU and +4GB RAM like the DS918+.

-The purpose of this project is to explain all the steps to get NodeJS up and running on your Synology NAS and to keep it running even after the server is restarted.
+The purpose of this project is to explain all the steps to get Node.js up and running on your Synology NAS and to keep it running even after the server is restarted.

 1. Start by logging into DSM and going to Package Manager